As you can see below many of the activities in The Brecon Beacons involve Hiking, Cycling, Climbing even Caving!

 Blaenavon World Heritage Site which covers an area of around 13 square miles, the principal visitor attractions of which are the Big Pit National Coal Museum and, at the head of the Afon Lwyd river, Blaenavon Ironworks.

-The Regimental Museum of The Royal Welsh houses
+The Regimental Museum of The Royal Welsh Houses

-Also in Brecon The Regimental Museum of The Royal Welsh houses a fascinating collection of military artefacts, including items from Rorke's Drift and VCs won at that battle as well as that given to the Lieutenant who sought bravely but vainly to save the Colours at Isandlwana.
+Also in Brecon The Regimental Museum of The Royal Welsh houses a fascinating collection of military artefacts, including items from Rorke’s Drift and VCs won at that battle as well as that given to the Lieutenant who fought bravely but vainly to save the Colours at Isandlwana.